Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 so that it is preserved by ``translation'' in the $z$-direction of {\em both} insertion points $x_1$ and $x_2$.
 This is the same behaviour as we see in overall coordinate transformations in a Lorentz-invariant theory, the only difference here is that only transformations along a $Z_{\cQ}$-orbit are possible.

-On the other hand, if we translate just one insertion, the expected value changes: $\langle \cO_1( z(x_1) ) \cO_2(x_2) \rangle$ varies with $z$, much as a 2-point function typically depends on the relative position of the insertion.
+On the other hand, if we translate just one insertion, the expected value changes: if we vary $z$, the expected value $\langle \cO_1( z(x_1) ) \cO_2(x_2) \rangle$ is an interesting function in~$z$, much as a 2-point function typically depends on the relative position of the insertion.

 To summarize, we should analyze $C(\RR^{p,q})$ (and configurations of multiple points in it) into $Z_\cQ$-orbits and, further, into $B_\cQ$-orbits.
-The twisted theory $\cT^\cQ$ will behave like it is ``topological'' along $B_\cQ$-orbits and equivariant along $Z_\cQ$-orbits.
+The twisted theory $\cT^\cQ$ will be ``constant'' along $B_\cQ$-orbits and hence behave like it is ``topological'' in those directions.
+It will be equivariant along $Z_\cQ$-orbits.

 Here we have emphasized the geometry of how these groups act on spacetime, but these groups also act, in some sense, ``internally,'', since the subgroups $Z_{\cQ}$ and $B_{\cQ}$ usually involve elements embedded diagonally in the product of the group of R-symmetries and the group of conformal symmetries.